Craving Spicy Food? Here’s Why Your Body is Asking for Heat

 The bottom line is that spicy foods don’t have withdrawal symptoms.

-While sugar can seem addictive, if you are craving sugar please know it’s not the same addiction as alcohol or other truly addictive substances.
+While sugar can seem addictive, if you are craving sugar, please know it’s not the same addiction as alcohol or other truly addictive substances.

-No. This is an old wives; tale.
+No. This is an old wife tale.

 For example, in Western countries, pregnant women typically put chocolate as their #1 food craving.

-However, in Egypt only 6% of pregnant women said they craved chocolate.
+However, only 6% of pregnant women in Egypt said they craved chocolate.

 • Pizza